 Current Ratio = Short-Term Assets ÷ Short-Term Liabilities

 - Return on Equity: The percentage of net income earned by the shareholders is called return on equity.
-If a business earns more for the shareholders, it is a good sign.
+If a business makes more for the shareholders, it is a good sign.
 Ideally, ROE above 15% is a healthy indicator.

 Return on Equity (%) = Net Profit ÷ Share Capital x 100

-Rule 2: Study the Annual Reports
+2: Study the Annual Reports

 Every company issues an Annual Report which covers the following details: